keptn/keptn/designDocs/shipyard.md

 ![keptn Workflow](./shipyard/workflow.png)

 ## Usage through the keptn CLI
 In order to provide Shipyard capabilities to other tools and users we provide a CLI that can kickoff the execution and is able to provide feedback on the result.
-Here is a proposal for these calls
+Here is a proposal for these calls:

 ```console
 $ keptn shipyard execute myshipyard.json